Carolina Piedmont Railroad

-The Carolina Piedmont Railroad is a class III railroad and subsidiary of Genesee & Wyoming Inc. operating in the Upstate region of South Carolina.
+The Carolina Piedmont Railroad is an American class III railroad and subsidiary of Genesee & Wyoming Inc. operating in the Upstate region of South Carolina.
 From an interchange with CSX Transportation at Laurens the railroad runs 34 mi to the northwest, terminating at East Greenville.

 Primary commodities include plastic resins, gas turbines, wind turbines, food products, forest products, and chemicals with the railroad accumulating about 5,500 annual carloads in 2008.
 The railroad serves a General Electric facility that provides a source of high value cargo for the line, shipping several gas and wind turbines via rail on an as needed basis.

 History

 What is now the Carolina Piedmont railroad began as the Greenville and Laurens Railroad, which was chartered in 1878 and arrived in Greenville in 1882.
 The railroad was later merged with three others in the region to form the Port Royal and Western Carolina Railway in October 1886.
 In 1896, the railroad was merged, this time with the Port Royal and Augusta Railway to create the Charleston and Western Carolina Railway, and was promptly acquired by the Atlantic Coast Line in 1897.

 Additional mergers came in 1959, as the Charleston & Western Carolina was formally merged into the Atlantic Coast Line.
 The ACL was merged into the Seaboard Coast Line in 1967, and the SCL was merged into the Seaboard System in 1983.
 The final merger came in 1986, when the Seaboard System was merged into CSX Transportation.